• Home

 Step 1: Create Some Patterns

-To begin, you’ll want to trace a few leaves to create patterns for your garland.
-First, grab a pen and scrap paper or card stock.
-Now it’s time to get yourself some leaves!
+To begin, you’ll want to trace a few leaves to create patterns for your book page garland.
+Start by grabbing a pen and some scrap paper or cardstock.
+Then choose a few leaves to trace that you like and will look great on your DIY fall garland.

-To create variation in my garland, I used two different-sized leaves – one large and one small.
-I just plucked them off of a faux floral stem.
-But, if you don’t have any faux florals handy, you can also use real leaves, a cookie cutter, or even print some leaf shapes online.
+To create variation in my garland, I used two different-sized leaves, one large and one small.
+I just pulled them off a faux floral stem.
+If you don’t have any faux florals handy, you can also use real leaves, a cookie cutter, or even print some leaf shapes online.

 Once you’ve selected a few leaves, carefully trace around each one.
 Then cut them out to create your patterns.

-Now that you have your patterns, it’s time to trace and cut out some leaves.
+Now that you have your patterns, it’s time to trace and cut out some page leaves.

 First, gently tear out a few pages from an old book.
 (Note: if you don’t have one, thrift stores are a great place to score one for cheap!)

-Lay your patterns flat on a page and use a pencil to trace around the leaf shapes.
+Lay your patterns flat on a page and use a pencil or pen to trace around the leaf shapes.

-Once you’ve traced your leaves, stack several book pages.
-(I stacked anywhere from 3-5 pages at a time).
-Then grab your scissors, and carefully cut out your leaves.
+Once you’ve traced your leaves, stack a few book pages together.
+I usually do three to five at a time.
+Then grab your scissors and carefully cut out your leaves, following the lines you traced.

-Stacking pages is a great time-saving hack for this fall craft and reduces how many times you need to trace and cut apart a book page for your leaf garland!
+Stacking pages is a great time-saver for this fall craft and means you don’t have to trace and cut each book page individually for your leaf garland.

 Cut as many fall leaves as needed to create your book page leaf garland.
 For me, this was about 35 leaves ( 15 large and 20 small) to cover 60″ of twine.